Garmin Forerunner 235

 - Smaller watch; bigger display

-- Best new features: activity tracking and virtual partner
+- Best new features: activity tracking

 - Battery life is still well behind other models like the 920XT and fenix 3 (both 20+ hours)